schritta/SofarCtrl/README.md

 ![Wiring](pics/wiring.jpg)

 Make sure you connect the DR and RE pins together.
 The red arrow below shows where a single wire from D5 connects to both DR and RE.
-This step is not necessary if you use and Auto Flow RS485 module with RX and TX pins.
+This step is not necessary if you use an Auto Flow RS485 module with RX and TX pins.

 ![Short these pins](pics/short.jpg)